 Mediation with the use of mindmaps seems to be best geared for complex conflicts in business, where both the factual situation is complex and human relationships are disturbed.

 Mediation types; one concept, many variants

 Mediation is Alternative Dispute Resolution; most often an alternative to going to court.
 Characteristic is that parties participate voluntarily and come to a conflict decision themselves, being assisted by an independent third party mediating in strict confidentiality.
 In this respect mediation is different from other forms of conflict intervention such as autonomous negotiation, going to court, arbitration, or “binding advice” by an expert.
-In mediation many variants exist, and the choice depends on the nature of the conflict and the preference of the mediator.
-The mediator may, for example, chose to act as the facilitator guiding the process between parties (so-called facilitative mediation), or he may be the expert steering on content (evaluative mediation).
-Furthermore the mediation may primairily be aimed at achieving a content-matter solution for the conflict (as with a business conflict over delivery of goods), or the recovery of a relationship (as often is needed in conflicts in the family or between neighbours).
+In mediation, many variants exist, and the choice depends on the nature of the conflict and the preference of the mediator.
+The mediator may, for example, choose to act as the facilitator guiding the process between parties (so-called facilitative mediation), or he may be the expert steering on content (evaluative mediation).
+Furthermore, the mediation may primarily be aimed at achieving a content-matter solution for the conflict (as with a business conflict over the delivery of goods), or the recovery of a relationship (as often is needed in conflicts in the family or between neighbors).

 ™ CogNexus Institute

 Mind Mapping techniques have been around for centuries, but the authorship of the modern-day

 version is claimed by the British psychologist Tony Buzan.

 Conklin, Jeff (2006) Dialogue Mapping, John Wiley

 The guidelines apply to the group process, and the specific question and answer patterns that the facilitator elicits from discussion participants, and records.
 The author of this article did use the guidelines for the group process, but not for the question and answer patterns.